thewca/wca-regulations/wca-regulations_2012.md

     - A3c2) If the pieces of the puzzle are not fully aligned, then the competitor may align the faces, as long as stays within the limits within the limits described in 10f.
     - A3c3) The competitor may reset the timer before he starts the solve.
     - A3d) At the end of the inspection, the competitor must place the puzzle on the mat, in any orientation and position.
-    - A3d1) The puzzle must not rest on the timer unit of the Stackmat.
-Penalty : 2 seconds.
+    - A3d1) The puzzle must not rest on the timer.
+Penalty: 2 seconds.
     - A3d2) When 8 seconds of inspection have elapsed, the judge calls '8 seconds'.
     - A3d3) When 12 seconds of inspection have elapsed, the judge calls 'GO', and the competitor shall begin the solve.
 - A4) Starting the solve
-    - A4b) The competitor must place his hands on the elevated sensor unit of the Stackmat, with his fingers touching the sensors and palms down.
+    - A4b) The competitor must place his hands on the elevated sensor unit of the timer, with his fingers touching the sensors and palms down.
 Penalty: 2 seconds.
     - A4b1) The competitor must have no physical contact with the puzzle between the inspection period and the start of the solve.
 Penalty: 2 seconds.
     - A4d) The competitor starts the solve by confirming that the timer light is green and then removing his hands from the timer, thereby starting the timer.
     - A4d1) The competitor must start the solve within 15 seconds of the start of the inspection.
 Penalty: 2 seconds.